-- Engage in community discussion leading up to the 2021 vote for local reauthorization of the resort tax. - Advocate for workforce housing as a priority for funding; - Coordinate with community conversations about changes in funding streams in coordination with TIF expiration and new potential districts. - Monitor State Legislative actions advocate for additional resort tax of 1%, if put forward again. - Support opportunities for reallocation and broader collection, both locally and state-wide, and through the Local Option Tax at the State Legislature.
+- Engage in community discussion leading up to the 2021 vote for local reauthorization of the resort tax, which would be effective in 2025.
+This matter could also be a Special Election. - Advocate for workforce housing as a priority for funding; - Coordinate with community conversations about changes in funding streams in coordination with TIF expiration and new potential districts. - Monitor State Legislative actions advocate for additional resort tax of 1%, if put forward again. - Support opportunities for reallocation and broader collection, both locally and state-wide, and through the Local Option Tax at the State Legislature.

-Tier 1 - Actions and Implementation

-Steps 2017 20 18 2019 2020

-Q 4 Q 1 Q 2 Q 3 Q 4 Q 1 Q 2 Q 3 Q 4 Q 1 Q 2 Q 3 Q 4

-Resort Tax (Increase/Reallocate)

-Advocate for housing in reauthorization;

-Advocate for reallocated and broader
+Tier 1 - Actions and Implementation Steps 2017 20 18 20 19 20 20 Q 4 Q 1 Q 2 Q 3 Q 4 Q 1 Q 2 Q 3 Q 4 Q 1 Q 2 Q3 Q 4 Resort Tax (Increase/Reallocate) Advocate for housing in reauthorization; Advocate for reallocated and broader collection Monitor State Legislative Actions re: adtl 1%

-collection

-Monitor State Legislative Actions re: adtl 1%